CSc-71010-CSCI-77100-Fall-2022/Building-an-AST-Eclipse-Plugin/README.md

 ## Building AST Traverse Plug-in

 1. If you haven't done so already, download Eclipse.
-There are different configurations of Eclipse available; I recommend [Eclipse for RCP and RAP Developers][eclipse].
+There are different configurations of Eclipse available; I recommend [Eclipse for RCP and RAP Developers][eclipse] (choose the **latest** version).
 There's also an [installer][installer] you can use but be sure to pick the RCP and RAP developer package.
 If you already have Eclipse and want to use that installation, you may need to install additional plug-ins.

 1. Open Eclipse.